 Christian Metz, “Identification, Mirror” from Imaginary Signifier

-Michel Chion, “Projections of Sound on Image” in Audio-Vision
+Michel Chion, ch 1 “Projections of Sound on Image”; ch 4 “The Audio-Visual Scene” in

 6. Media and Social Formation

 Richard Dyer, “White,” from Screen, v 29 (1988)